 Can your doctor hear your tinnitus?

-- Problems with temporomandibular joint, where your lower jaw bone meets your skull.
+- Problems with the temporomandibular joint, where your lower jaw bone meets your skull.

-- Head and neck tumor: Vascular neoplasm in the neck and middle ear can cause tinnitus (glomus jugular).
+- Head and neck tumour: Vascular neoplasm in the neck and middle ear can cause tinnitus (glomus jugular).

-- Malformation of capillary: Abnormal connection between arteries and veins (arteriovenous malformation) can cause tinnitus, turbulent blood flow in the neck.
+- Malformation of capillary: Abnormal connection between arteries and veins (arteriovenous malformation) can cause tinnitus and turbulent blood flow in the neck.
 Narrowing of carotid artery or jugular vein can cause pulsatile tinnitus.